 Action Plan Based on the Act on Promotion of Women’s Participation and Advancement in the Workplace

-In order to create an environment in which women can continue to play an active role in managerial positions, an action plan was formulated as follows.
+In order to create an environment in which women can continue to play an active role in managerial positions, an action plan has been formulated as follows.

 Period of Plan